-Once these have been identified, the client is then asked to focus on the memory while the procedures that desensitize the memory take place.
+After these four are visualized by the client, they will be asked to focus on the memory so that desensitization of the memory can occur.
 After this, during the “installation phase,” the client is asked to hold their concentration on their positive belief, so we can mute the negative thoughts, and introduce positive thinking.

 Phase 5 – Body Scan

-In this phase, the client is requested to look at themselves physically while they are going over the traumatic event, and the positive belief that they had about themselves.
+The client will be asked to think about the positive belief they had, as well as the physical signs that they see in themselves while going over the traumatic event.
 The purpose is to observe and identify stress, so we can offer additional procedures in order to process it effectively.

 Phase 6 and Beyond – Closing and Re-Evaluating

 The session ends once our therapist has assessed their client on whether or not the targeted memory has been sufficiently processed.
-If there is still more work to be done, the therapist will give the client specific instructions and after-care techniques to try to help the client cope.
+The therapist will give their client instructions and techniques they can use at home in order to cope with what they have just relived.
 They will be able to use these techniques until the next EMDR session takes place.

-During the follow-up session, the therapist will start by evaluating the client’s current state-of-mind.
+For the next session, the therapist will need to evaluate their client’s state-of-mind as it stands at that moment.
 This is to determine whether progress has been maintained, or if any new memories or triggers have surfaced since the last session.
 If they have, the new target memories will be used for the new session.